 … the ancient cities of Nogrod and Belegost in the Blue Mountains were ruined at the breaking of Thangorodrim.The Return of the King

-The Ruins of Belegost print on demand scenario is another unique POD quest where the players have to go on a “treasure hunting” or better a “loot hunting” to the destroyed city and the underground caves of Belegost.
+The Ruins of Belegost print-on-demand scenario is another unique POD quest where the players have to go “treasure hunting” or, better yet, “loot hunting” to the destroyed city and the underground caves of Belegost.
 On top of the loot that the players should claim, there is a terrifying dragon.
 The notorious Naurlhûg who can haunt your dreams of winning this scenario!
-As the dragon wasn’t enough there is a bonus mini boss that you won’t like to encounter.
-This “mini” boss is an ancient creature which resembles to The Watcher.
+As the dragon wasn’t enough, there is a bonus mini-boss that you won’t like to encounter.
+This “mini” boss is an ancient creature that resembles The Watcher.

 The main objective of the quest is to loot as many objective cards as possible and reach the final stage where you can (and must) slay the Naurlhûg.
-This is definitely not a quest for new players because despite it’s really high difficulty, it has a lot of things going on the same time and a lot of effects that players must keep in mind and apply when needed.
-Imagine, playing this complicated quest with a “complicated” deck, namely a deck with a bunch of trigger effects and combos of cards.
-That will be extremely hard to keep track with everything.
-Although, in this review I’ll try to explain you every bit of this quest and I’m sure the moment you understand the mechanics and the effects it won’t be too hard to handle.
+This is definitely not a quest for new players because, despite its really high difficulty, it has a lot of things going at the same time and a lot of effects that players must keep in mind and apply when needed.
+Imagine playing this complicated quest with a “complicated” deck, namely a deck with a bunch of trigger effects and combos of cards.
+That will be extremely hard to keep track of everything.
+Although in this review, I’ll try to explain to you every bit of this quest, and I’m sure the moment you understand the mechanics and the effects, it won’t be too hard to handle.